samueldsingh/data-engineering/interview_questions/intro-to-python.md

 ## 15. Explain Garbage Collection mechanism in detail.

+Garbage collection releases memory when no object is in use.
+It is like a recycling system in computers where the system deletes the unused object and reuses its memory slot for new objects.

+When we assign the new name or placed it in containers such as a dictionary or tuple, the reference count increases its value.
+If we reassign the reference to an object, the reference counts decreases its value if.
+It also decreases its value when the object's reference goes out of scope or an object is deleted.
+As we know, Python uses the dynamic memory allocation which is managed by the Heap data structure.
+Memory Heap holds the objects and other data structures that will be used in the program.
+Python memory manager manages the allocation or de-allocation of the heap memory space through the API functions.

+**Reference Counting in Python**
+Reference counting states that how many times other objects reference an object.
+When a reference of the object is assigned, the count of object is incremented one.
+When references of an object are removed or deleted, the count of object is decremented.
+The Python memory manager performs the de-allocation when the reference count becomes zero.
+Let's make it simple to understand.

 **Example:** Suppose you have 5 objects referring to the same variable:

 ```